 All types of jumping can be scary.
 A year ago I took a break from work to volunteer locally.
 It sounds sweet and easy but leaving my comfort zone (solo freelance writing) after two decades actually felt so daunting that when someone offered me the chance to work in their office, I said, ‘God, no!’

 Cue one confusing interview moment.

-He was lovely and I wanted to work there, I was just so anxious about being good enough that I forgot that we could have made a brilliant team.
-(We would.)
+He was lovely and I wanted to be there, I was just so anxious about being good enough that I forgot that we could have made a good team.
+(I think we would.)
 He tried to reassure me, said all the right things — but by the time I’d summoned the courage to say yes, someone else had grabbed the role.
 If my confidence was down a hole, it just got deeper.
 Time to climb out…

 Six months later I had an operation that scared me so much, I nearly jumped off the hospital gurney and ran down the A30 with my bad-hospital-nightie flapping in my wake.
 Instead I managed to muster just enough courage to allow them to drug me out of my skull and carve a 22-inch hole across my torso.
 After that, pier jumping seemed kind of manageable and my behaviour at interview seemed nothing short of ridiculous.

 Since then, I’ve had more ops and I’m peppered with scars, but I’m not scared of the top step any more, or kind people offering good things.